biiwide/bad-advice/README.md

 Copyright © 2018 Theodore Cushman

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License 2.0.
+See the LICENSE file for details.